csplatti/daily-leetcode-slack-bot/README.md

 .env.example          Required environment variables
 ```

-## Notes and limitations
+## Notes and Limitations

-LeetCode has no official public API, so member activity is pulled from [unofficial endpoints / GraphQL / scraping <!-- TODO: say which -->].
-This works well for a single channel but is inherently fragile to upstream changes, which is why the project is self-hosted rather than distributed publicly.
+LeetCode has no official public API, so member activity is pulled from an unofficial GraphQL endpoint.
+This works well for a single project but is inherently fragile to upstream changes.

+## Next Steps
+A feature that I would like to add is a command which toggles an option for the bot to send a daily leaderboard update to a specified channel.
+This way, participants can have more accountability via a daily message which will "expose their lost streak", without forcing users to have a daily message which could annoy them.
+Implementing this would involve adding a new command, and modifying the database to store information about workspaces in addition to individual users.
 <!-- TODO (optional): a short "Roadmap" or "What I'd do next" section reads well on a portfolio project, e.g. multi-workspace OAuth install flow, streak leaderboards, tests. -->